The Marge Piercy Intensive Poetry Workshop

 Marge Piercy is one of America’s preeminent poets.
-She has published 19 volumes of poetry, including the first of her two volumes of selected poems, CIRCLES ON THE WATER, now in its 15th printing; THE MOON IS ALWAYS FEMALE, MY MOTHER’S BODY, WHAT ARE BIG GIRLS MADE OF, THE CROOKED INHERITANCE and, now out in paperback, THE HUNGER MOON: New & Selected Poems 1980-2010.
-Her nineteenth, MADE IN DETROIT, was published by Alfred A. Knopf last April, is now available in paperback.
-She has also written 17 novels, most recently SEX WARS, a memoir, SLEEPING WITH CATS, and four non-fiction books, as well as a play and a collection of short stories, THE COST OF LUNCH, ETC. She has given readings, workshops and speeches at more than 500 venues here and abroad.
+She has published 19 volumes of poetry, including the first of her two volumes of selected poems, CIRCLES ON THE WATER, now in its 15th printing; THE MOON IS ALWAYS FEMALE, MY MOTHER’S BODY, WHAT ARE BIG GIRLS MADE OF, THE CROOKED INHERITANCE and THE HUNGER MOON: New & Selected Poems 1980-2010.
+Her nineteenth, MADE IN DETROIT, is now available in paperback and her 20th will be published in Fall, 2020.
+She has also written 17 novels, including the classic Woman on the Edge of Time, a memoir, SLEEPING WITH CATS, four non-fiction books, as well as a play and a collection of short stories, THE COST OF LUNCH, ETC. She has given readings, workshops and speeches at more than 500 venues here and abroad.
 Her work has been translated into 21 languages.

-For over forty-five years Marge has lived in Wellfleet, a small fishing village on Outer Cape Cod, year-round home of many artists and writers, summer retreat for some famous names in American literature.
+For almost 50 years Marge has lived in Wellfleet, a small fishing village on Outer Cape Cod, year-round home of many artists and writers, summer retreat for some famous names in American literature.
 The irony of leaving one magnificent location to teach in another (Aspen, Boulder, Esalen, etc.) has never been lost on Marge, and she created an intensive poetry workshop of her own design and held here.
-For the last six years, she has selected the best 12 poets out of many submissions and two alternates.
-Participants have traveled to Wellfleet from California, Oregon, Alabama, Texas, Oklahoma, Montreal, Vancouver, Sweden, England, Switzerland, Brazil, and Australia.
+For the last ten years, she has selected the best 12 poets out of many submissions and two alternates.
+Participants have traveled to Wellfleet from California, Oregon, Alabama, Texas, Oklahoma, Montreal, Vancouver, Sweden, England, Switzerland, Brazil, Australia, and Israel.

-Limited to twelve serious poets, daily group sessions are held in a comfortable, climate-controlled conference room just outside the village, while individual conferences often take place in the gazebo at Marge’s hillside home among the gardens.
-The five-day week includes a cocktail party and a poetry reading open to the public when the entire class reads with Marge to a sizable audience.
-Weather permitting, we host a bonfire on the beach for participants, their families, partners, and friends.
+Limited to twelve serious poets, daily group sessions are held in a climate-controlled conference room just outside the village, while individual conferences take place in the gazebo at Marge’s hillside home among the gardens.
+The five-day week includes a poetry reading open to the public when the entire class reads with Marge to a sizable audience.
+Weather permitting, we host a bonfire on the beach.
 We want the experience to be a welcoming and friendly one as well as moving the poets to a higher level of skill.
 A private on-line social network is set up months before the class in order to begin building a sense of community among participants and to provide information on lodging and transportation.
-The private network continues after the workshop for poets to offer support and feedback on each other’s work and share news.
+The private network continues after the workshop for poets to offer support and feedback on each other’s work.

 This is a week to work with a master teacher and hone your craft with emphasis on imagery, oral aspects, line lengths and line breaks, work habits, and the uses of persona.
 Writing exercises are assigned to improve specific areas of technique.
 We also work on delivery throughout the workshop, since readings are the point of sale for most poetry books.